Tag Archives: Canadian Grain Exporters

 While many people have heard the term “GMO,” some do not know what it really means.
 The acronym GMO stands for genetically modified organism.
 There has been plenty of controversy surrounding GMO wheat and other GMO foods, since many claim that they are unsafe to consume and negatively impact the planet.
 In fact, it is illegal to grow GMO wheat in Canada and the United States.

 Wheat is one of the most widely consumed crops on our planet.
-It is used in bread, GMO Wheat and Breadnoodles, cereal, beer and several other products.
+It is used in bread, GMO Wheatnoodles, cereal, beer and several other products.
 Unfortunately, the supply of wheat can’t keep pace with the ever-expanding number of humans.
 Some believe that genetically modified wheat is the solution, since massive amounts can be grown in a short period of time compared to traditional wheat.
 Here’s a closer look at the pros and cons of this type of wheat.

 Pros